alejandrodevs/mass_insert/README.md

 ## Advantages

-* Faster
-Well, it's depending of the computer but these are some results...
+Faster.
+It's depending of the computer but these are some results...

-PostgreSQL - Saving 10,000 records in 0.84s
+* PostgreSQL - Saving 10,000 records in 0.84s

 ## Attention